 Specifically, you’ll need to look at:

 Duty & Taxation – Take a look at how duty and tax may affect your unit prices.
-It’s also crucial to look at any rules that may apply to your products or your niche as a whole, so it’s essential to make customers aware of this if the unit price includes these kinds of duties and taxations.
+It’s also crucial to look at any rules that may apply to your products or your niche as a whole, so it’s essential to make customers aware of this if the unit price includes these kinds of duties and taxes.

 Customs – Any international shipments must pass through the agency that monitors shipments as they enter different countries.
-Each shipment will require a customs form; which some shipping services can offer help with, so it’s good to have a shop around.
+Each shipment will require a customs form, which some shipping services can offer help with, so it’s good to have a shop around.